-The Guidelines for Implementing the Protection of the Environment Operations (Underground Petroleum Storage Systems) Regulation 2019 (PDF 2MB) provide industry and local government with clear guidance to support consistent implementation of the UPSS Regulation 2019.
+The Guidelines for Implementing the Protection of the Environment Operations (Underground Petroleum Storage Systems) Regulation 2019 (PDF 3.8MB) provide industry and local government with clear guidance to support consistent implementation of the UPSS Regulation 2019.
 They also document best practice management to minimise the risk of pollution and contamination from leaking underground fuel tanks.
-They supersede the previous 2009 guidelines.

 The Guidelines explain how owners can meet the requirements to monitor for, detect and fix leaks promptly to protect the environment and save costly clean-ups.
 They also set out the performance requirements for maintenance, procedures for fuel storage and delivery, record-keeping, reporting leaks and decommissioning unused systems.